 - Alt+Shift Lending Library

 When and Where Can AAC Be Used?

 In short, AAC can (and should) be used in EVERY environment.
 Think about all the places where you communicate something, either by texting, speaking, emailing, or writing.
 If you can communicate there, your learner should have access to AAC there, too.

 AAC can (and should) be used at ANY time, too.
 Genuine communication happens spontaneously throughout the day.
 If you can communicate at that time, your learner should have access to their AAC at that time, too.

 For some learners, having AAC all day and in every environment may require an alternate form of or accessory for their AAC tool.
 For example, learners who use high-tech speech generating devices may need a waterproof case or a low-tech communication board to express immediate wants, needs, or ideas when near areas of water, such as bathtubs, showers, pools, and/or lakes.

 There are no limits to when or where AAC should be used.

 Why Should Learners Have Access to Robust AAC?

-Everyone, including individuals with complex communication needs, has the right to participate in and affect their daily routine and the environment around them.
+Everyone has the right to participate in and affect their daily routine and the environment around them.
 Learners influence their world by effectively communicating their wants, needs, and ideas.

 By understanding and incorporating these rights in your practice, you help advocate for communication services and supports, promote inclusive opportunities, and encourage broader community acceptance.